UK's N Brown says Chairman Andrew Higginson plans to step down

-June 13 British plus-size fashion retailer N Brown Group Plc said on Tuesday its chairman, Andrew Higginson, plans to step down.
+June 13 (Reuters) - British plus-size fashion retailer N Brown Group Plc said on Tuesday its chairman, Andrew Higginson, plans to step down.

 Higginson, who has served in the position for nearly five years, will be pursuing opportunities in private equity, N Brown said.